LEJ's Blog

 Discarded vessel.

-Forgotten now, twenty years later.
+Forgotten now, twenty-one years later.
+Keel sprung for sure.
 Hull so faded you can no longer make out her name.
-Keel sprung for sure.

 There she sits, someone's lost dream sailing along on sea oats grown up to her gunnels.